aliii007/Hart-AI--Your-Experience-Chatbot/README.md

 Setup Instructions

-Make Sure that Python is Installed on your sysgem Golbally.
+Make Sure that Python is Installed on your system Golbally.

 Make sure you have a file named full_experience_list.json in your project directory.
 This file should contain a list of experiences in the following format: